AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - Double down on the content patterns that earned citations.
 Revise content that was retrieved but not cited — it likely needs more factual density or structural clarity.

-Common Mistakes in AI Search Optimization
+Common mistakes in AI search optimization

 The five most common GEO mistakes — blocking AI crawlers, ignoring Bing, publishing vague content, neglecting freshness, and siloing SEO from GEO — are all preventable.